Top 26 Alternatives to Vimeo in 2025: Pricing, Features & More

 • Analyzing data from videos

-Interactive video tools: Kaltura is targeted toward the educational market, and as such, they offer many interactive video tools, such as digital whiteboards, shared notes, chat tools, and more, to create an interactive live video experience.
+• Interactive video tools: Since Kaltura targets the educational market, it offers many interactive video tools.
+This includes digital whiteboards, shared notes, chat tools, and more to create an interactive live video experience.

 With Kaltura, you can create a completely customizable hosting experience with cloud hosting and transcoding support.
 They also offer monetization support if you want to make money with your video content.